jamesquinlan/dsc-techstack/topics/linkedIn.md

 5. Craft a summary section that highlights your professional achievements and aspirations.

-6. Add at least 3 relevant work experiences, highlighting your roles and responsibilities, and quantifying your achievements whenever possible.
+6. Add at least three relevant work experiences, highlighting your roles and responsibilities, and quantifying your achievements whenever possible.

-7. Add at least 5 relevant skills that you possess, based on your experience and strengths.
+7. Add at least five relevant skills that you possess, based on your experience and strengths.

 8. Connect with colleagues, former colleagues, and people in your industry or field of work.